pwang00/pwang00.github.io/_posts/2025-08-31-tfcctf-the-bear.md

 ...
 ```

-Once the solver recovers the RNG state, we can then recover the key and xor it with the flag.
+Once the solver recovers the RNG state, we can then recover the key and XOR it with the flag.

 All that remains is for us to implement the connection logic.
 To be precise, the plan is to

-* Obtain ~1200 samples of truncated Mersenne Twister output
+* Obtain ~1400 samples of truncated Mersenne Twister output
-* Run SymRandCracker on those samples, recovering the initial state
+* Run SymRandCracker on those samples, recovering a `Random` Mersenne Twister object with the initial state
 * Request the encrypted flag
-* Call `random.choices` on the recovered RNG and indices, thereby recovering the key
+* Call `random.choices()` on the recovered RNG and indices, thereby recovering the key
-* XOR the key with the flag
+* XOR the key with the flag and decode

 The full script to do this proceeds: